-Our Molecular and NGS Clinical Services segment test menus provide clients with the ability to order single gene molecular tests, targeted NeoTYPE panels that include the relevant actionable genes for a particular cancer type, as well as comprehensive NGS panels.
-Our Advanced Diagnostics segment offers a full range of sequencing testing including whole exome and whole genome sequencing.
+Our Molecular and NGS test menus provide clients with the ability to order single gene molecular tests, targeted NeoTYPE and Neo Comprehensive panels that include the relevant actionable genes for a particular cancer type, as well as comprehensive NGS panels.
+Additionally, we offer a full range of sequencing testing including whole exome and whole genome sequencing as part of our pharmaceutical development services.